 Covid-19 Response Online Activities

-The Peer Support Project is about providing personalised support for those who have been affected by the isolation of the lockdown.
+The Peer Support Project is about providing one to one support for those who have been affected by the isolation of lockdown.
+Peer Support can be vital in helping people cope with loneliness and have somebody to listen to and talk to during this unprecedented period

 If you are interested in becoming a Peer Support Volunteer click here.